ISLAA Forum on

-Latin American Forum
+Latin American Art

-The Latin American Forum was created to bring artists, scholars, and critics of the arts of the Americas to The Institute of Fine Arts, providing a platform for discussions and debates of diverse issues pertaining to contemporary arts and visual cultures throughout the hemisphere.
+The ISLAA Forum was created to bring artists, scholars, and critics of the arts of the Americas to The Institute of Fine Arts, providing a platform for discussions and debates of diverse issues pertaining to contemporary arts and visual cultures throughout the hemisphere.
 As a conversational space for the creation of knowledge, the forum aims to build bridges that allow for the exchange of ideas, resources, and methods within the field.

 ISLAA logo